stmiller57/react-to-my-portfolio/README.md

 ## Description
 As an aspiring web developer, I need a place to display my projects.
 This portfolio houses some of my best work.
 I spent 20 years as a journalist before deciding to switch careers, but I continue to freelance.
-My portfolio also houses some of my recent and best writing.
+My portfolio also houses some of my recent writing.

 In the project directory, you can run: